 Once you’ve found a course, you may be directed to another website (such as EdX) that will require you to create a free account to continue.
 The courses may contain articles, video lectures, assignments, quizzes and other elements to complete at your own pace.

-OpenLearn provides nearly 1,000 free courses in eight different subject areas: health/sports/psychology, education/development, theater/art, language, money/business, nature/environment, science/math/technology, and society/politics/law.
+OpenLearn provides nearly 1,000 free courses in nine different subject areas: health/sports/psychology, education/development, history/art, language, money/business, nature/environment, science/math/technology, society/politics/law, and digital/computing.

 Once you’ve found a course you’d like to study, click “enter.”
 You can view the course material instantly and begin working through it at your own pace.
 To track your progress, create a free account and log in.